 Arrive in Guangzhou in the morning.
 After a warm welcome, we will head to Shenzhen by private coach.
-Check into hotel for rest after a well prepared halal lunch.
-Our exploration start with Dongmen street with a history of 300 years, this shopping area is a mix of malls, boutiques, stores, cafes, and markets, providing its guests with almost everything they want.
+Check in hotel for rest after a well prepared halal lunch.
+Our exploration starts with Dongmen street with a history of 300 years.
+This shopping area is a mix of malls, boutiques, stores, cafes, and markets; providing its guests with almost everything they want.

 DAY 2 : SHENZHEN (B/L/D)